legends2k/blog/content/note/arch_config.md

 systemctl enable --now bluetooth.service
 {{< /highlight >}}

 Though this is enough, at every login, there’d be an annoying prompt for the root password, to enable bluebooth.
-Add this to `/etc/polkit-1/rules.d/51-blueman.rules` to not prompt for users in the `sudo` group as [detailed in the Wiki][Blueman_permissions]:
+Add this to `/etc/polkit-1/rules.d/51-blueman.rules` to not prompt for users in the `wheel` group as [detailed in the Wiki][Blueman_permissions]:

 {{< highlight cfg >}}
-/* Allow users in sudo group to use blueman feature requiring root without authentication */ polkit.addRule(function(action, subject) {
+/* Allow users in wheel group to use blueman feature requiring root without authentication */ polkit.addRule(function(action, subject) {
     if ((action.id == "org.blueman.network.setup" ||
          action.id == "org.blueman.dhcp.client" ||
          action.id == "org.blueman.rfkill.setstate" ||
          action.id == "org.blueman.pppd.pppconnect") &&
-        subject.isInGroup("sudo")) {
+        subject.isInGroup("wheel")) {

         return polkit.Result.YES;
     }